 Various templates could work for such questions, including Engaging Questions.
 It could, for example, give you a great starting point for a post inviting potential candidates to take the next step in their career path with your team.

-Simply input a topic, audience, and tone and then edit the outputs or add in your own words.
+Simply input a topic, audience, and then edit the outputs or add in your own words.

 It’s that simple to whip up a LinkedIn post and it can be even simpler if you complete Jasper Jumpstart, which explains how to get the best outputs from templates.
 Get yourself signed up for Jasper today and up your LinkedIn game!